marco-hoffmann/GRAPPA/README.md

 $$ \ln(p^\mathrm{s} / \mathrm{kPa}) = A - \frac{B}{T / \mathrm{K} + C} $$

 where $p^\mathrm{s}$ is the vapor pressure, $T$ is the temperature, and $A$, $B$, and $C$ are the Antoine parameters.
+A detailed description of the model, its appicability ranges and the expected prediction accuracies can be found in the preprint available on [arXiv](https://arxiv.org/abs/2501.08729).

 ## Installing GRAPPA
 1. **Clone the repository**